-In forming our opinion on the financial statements which is not modified we have considered the adequacy of the disclosures made in Note 11 of the financial statements concerning the Group's ability to fund its licence commitments.
+In forming our opinion on the financial statements which is not modified we draw your attention to the disclosures made in Note 11 of the financial statements concerning the Group's ability to fund its licence commitments.

 The Group requires additional funding within the next twelve months in order to meet its licence commitments in France and Romania.
 The group currently has a £5 million Standby Equity Distribution Agreement (SEDA) facility in place.
-The drawdown of funds from the SEDA is dependent on the market liquidity of the group's equity shares and therefore there is no certainty that the funds required to meet these licence commitments will be available from this source.
-While the directors are confident that if required additional funding can be raised from other sources, being further debt or an equity raising to meet these licence commitments there is an inherent uncertainty that this funding may not be forthcoming.
-This condition indicates the existence of a material uncertainty which may cast significant doubt over the carrying value of the Group's intangible assets.
+The drawdown of funds from the SEDA is dependent on the market liquidity of the Group's equity shares and therefore there is no certainty that the funds required to meet these licence commitments will be available from this source.
+While the directors are confident that if required additional funding can be raised from other sources, being further debt or an equity raising to meet these licence commitments there can be no guarantee that this funding will be forthcoming.
+The financial statements do not include the adjustments that would result if the Group is unable to secure additional funding.